-In the 2014/15 financial year, the Company created an internal audit role.
-The Chief Internal Auditor is independent of Management of the Company and reports to both the Managing Director and also the Chairman of the Audit Committee.
+The Company has an internal audit function.
+The Internal Audit Manager is independent of Management of the Company and reports to both the Managing Director and also the Chairman of the Audit Committee.
 A copy of the Internal Audit Charter is available on the Company's external website (www.ksgroup.com.au).

-A detailed draft internal audit work program was developed by the Chief Internal Auditor in conjunction with the Managing Director, Company Secretary, and Chief Financial Officer.
+A detailed draft internal audit work program was developed by the Internal Audit Manager in conjunction with the Managing Director, Company Secretary, and Chief Financial Officer.
 That detailed internal audit work program was then submitted to the Audit Committee for review and approval.
-The Company adopted a risk based approach in identifying and prioritizing internal audit activities.
+The Company has adopted a risk based approach in identifying and prioritising internal audit activities.

-In light of the fraud detected in 2014/15, an immediate priority for the internal audit function is to review any potential internal control weaknesses that may have been exploited in that fraud to minimize the possibility of the Company being the victim of another fraud.
+In light of the fraud detected in 2014/15, an immediate priority for the internal audit function was to review any potential internal control weaknesses that may have been exploited in that fraud to minimise the possibility of the Company being the victim of another fraud.
+An external review of potential internal control weaknesses exploited in that fraud was also conducted by McGrathNicol in 2015/16.

 The Company operates in a highly competitive industry and has a material exposure to a range of economic factors including competitive forces, the decline of the domestic manufacturing sector, falling commodity prices, and key customer contract exposure.
 The Company seeks to mitigate these risks by differentiating itself from its competitors, diversifying the nature and scope of its activities across a number of sectors, geographic regions, and customer groups, as well as staggering the expiry dates of key customer contracts.
 The Company also faces material exposures around compliance with legislative obligations (including transport laws) and the potential that a serious incident or accident could result in death, serious injury and/or environmental harm, as well as major reputational damage and the loss of key customer contracts.
 The Company seeks to mitigate this exposure via policies, procedures and training, as well as a crisis response plan.